Secretary of Ramalya Trust presents 'first' model of Ram temple in Ayodhya at 10,008 feet

 Allahabad (UP), Jan 22: The disciple of Jyotish Peeth Shankaracharya Swami Swaroopanand Saraswati and Secretary of Ramalya Trust Swami Avimukteshwaranand Saraswati on Tuesday presented a model of a Ram temple proposed to be built in Ayodhya.

-He said the people of the country want a unique Ram temple built in Ayodhya not only conforming to the principles of the 'Vastu Shastra' but also to the 21st century construction standards.
+He said the people of the country want a unique Ram temple built in Ayodhya not only conforming to the principles of the 'Vastu Shastra' but also to the 21st-century construction standards.

-The Ram temple must be built keeping in mind the requirements of the large number of devotees who will visit it in future, Saraswati added.
+The Ram temple must be built keeping in mind the requirements of a large number of devotees who will visit it in future, Saraswati added.
 Ramalya Trust is committed to building a grand Ram temple in Ayodhya, the secretary said.

 "The first model submitted to us is by Aditya Gupta which is now being presented before the public," he said.